jbfoushee/CLP-Blackjack/README.md

 Having real-world knowledge, I was extremely disappointed in the data gathering, and the rules of playing.
 The players' actions were solely based on their initially-dealt cards devoid of any influence from the dealer.
 This is entirely reckless.
+I would have appreciated more clarity in the dataset before having invested so much time into researching it.